egberts/egberts.github.io-src/content/articles/ssh-overview.md

 #    Source: main()/ssh.c
 # HostName <system-hostname>  # default

-# CanonicalizeHostname controls whether explicit
+# CanonicalizeHostname controls whether performing
-#    hostname canonicalization is performed.
+#    explicit hostname canonicalization or not.
 #    The default, no, is not to perform any name
 #    rewriting and let the system resolver handle all
 #    hostname lookups.
 If set to yes then, for